hyunjunian/Poor-Charlie-s-Almanack/en.md

 This maxim is a wise guide to a great and simple precaution in life: Never, ever, think about something else when you should be thinking about the power of incentives.
 I once saw a very smart house counsel for a major investment bank lose his job, with no moral fault, because he ignored the lesson in this maxim of Franklin.
 This counsel failed to persuade his client because he told him his moral duty, as correctly conceived by the counsel, without also telling the client in vivid terms that he was very likely to be clobbered to smithereens if he didn’t behave as his counsel recommended.
 As a result, both client and counsel lost their careers.

-> Never, ever, think about something else when you should be thinking about the power of incentives.
->

 We should also remember how a foolish and willful ignorance of the superpower of rewards caused Soviet communists to get their final result, as described by one employee: “They pretend to pay us, and we pretend to work.”
 Perhaps the most important rule in management is “Get the incentives right.”

 But there is some limit to a desirable emphasis on incentive superpower.
 One case of excess emphasis happened at Harvard, where B. F. Skinner, a psychology professor, finally made himself ridiculous.
 At one time, Skinner may have been the best-known psychology professor in the world.
 He partly deserved his peak reputation because his early experiments using rats and pigeons were ingenious, and his results were both counterintuitive and important.
 With incentives, he could cause more behavior change, culminating in conditioned reflexes in his rats and pigeons, than he could in any other way.
 He made obvious the extreme stupidity, in dealing with children or employees, of rewarding behavior one didn’t want more of.
 Using food rewards, he even caused strong superstitions, predesigned by himself, in his pigeons.
 He demonstrated, again and again, a great recurring generalized behavioral algorithm in nature: “Repeat behavior that works.”